waterstreamio/waterstream-aws-ecs-cloudformation/QUICKSTART.md

 ------------

 If you already have a Kafka cluster and you want to use it for Waterstream you can skip this step.
+For example, you may [use ConfluentCloud as a KafkaCluster](#running-with-ConfluentCloud)

 If you want a new Kafka cluster specially for Waterstream, you can [launch AWS MSK cluster](https://console.aws.amazon.com/cloudformation/home#/stacks/quickcreate?templateUrl=https://waterstream-public-resources.s3.eu-central-1.amazonaws.com/cloud_formation_ecs/v1/templates/kafka_template.yml)